What function does the cambium layer serve in a tree?

 Study for the North Carolina Envirothon Forestry Test.
 Enhance your knowledge on forestry with multiple choice questions, each complete with hints and explanations.
 Prepare effectively to succeed in your exam!

-The cambium layer in a tree plays a crucial role in the growth and cell division of the tree.
-It is a thin layer of living cells located between the bark (phloem) and the wood (xylem).
-The primary function of the cambium is to produce new cells that contribute to the increase in the radius of the stem, branches, and roots of the tree.
-It generates new xylem cells towards the inside, which transport water and nutrients, and new phloem cells towards the outside, which transport the products of photosynthesis.
+The cambium layer plays a crucial role in a tree's growth and development.
+It is a thin layer of living cells located between the bark and the wood.
+Its primary function is to facilitate the growth of new cells through the processes of cell division and differentiation.
+Specifically, the cambium generates new phloem cells towards the outside, which help transport nutrients, and new xylem cells towards the inside, which transport water and minerals.

 Subscribe